Back to all posts

 And although resource forecasting in project management can mean various project resources — time, money, equipment, etc., here we’ll talk about the most important project resource — people.

 Forecasting your team’s capacity starts at the point where you analyze their current workload and utilization levels.
 Who is fully booked or underbooked?
-Does anyone already have too much workload on their plate?
+Does anyone already have too much work on their plate?
 Proper workload management should easily answer these questions.

 As with anything in human resource planning, resource forecasting is never based on one source.
 Instead, you need to gain insights from various data pools to make an accurate prediction of future resource needs.